schteppe/fb-node-issues/README.md

 # fb-node-issues

-Public issue tracker for development of [beta.friendship-bracelets.net](http://beta.friendship-bracelets.net).
+Public issue tracker for development of the beta site.

 ## Instructions